culibraries/folio/docs/admin/about-docs.md

     git checkout -n [new-branch-name]
     ```

-1. Make you changes and commit your work.
+1. Make your changes and commit your work.

     ```sh
     git add *  # Stages all new and changed files